Ethnic cleansing in the Bosnian War: Campaigns and methods

 The methods used during the Bosnian ethnic cleansing campaigns included "killing of civilians, rape, torture, destruction of civilian, public, and cultural property, looting and pillaging, and the forcible relocation of civilian populations".
 They also included administrative measures, such as one ethnic group losing their jobs, experiencing discrimination or denial of hospital treatment.
 The forcible displacement of civilian populations was a consequence of the conflict and its objective through the ethnic cleansing campaign.
-The Serb campaign included selective murder of civic, religious and intellectual representatives of Bosniaks and Croats; the sending of adult males into concentration camps and the rape of women.
+The Serb campaign included selective murder of civic, religious and intellectual representatives of Bosniaks and Croats; the sending of adult men into concentration camps and the rape of women.
 The Serb campaign also included the destruction and burning of Croat and Bosniak historical, religious and cultural sites.

 Serb forces

 Between 700,000 and a 1,000,000 Bosniaks were expelled from their homes from the Bosnian territory held by the Serb forces.
 Another source estimates that at least 750,000 Bosniaks and a smaller number of Croats were expulsed from these areas.
 Additionally, around 30,000 Romani were also ousted.
 Methods used to achieve this included coercion and terror in order to pressure Bosniaks, Croats and others into leaving Serb-claimed areas.
+Tomasz Kamusella writes that Serbian leaders expected they could engage in this practice with impunity, given that no international reaction had occurred in 1989 when communist Bulgaria had expelled (ethnically cleansed) 360,000 of its Turks and Muslims.